OpenHFT/Chronicle-Map/spec/3_2-lock-structure.md

 > The reference Java implementation doesn't insert any resources yielding directives after failed
 > try acquire attempts, for both read and update lock acquisition.

-Implementations doesn't try to acquire the read or update lock indefinitely, after some finite number of failed attempts or some finite time elapsed since the time-limited lock acquisition procedure starts, the procedure fails.
+Implementations must not try to acquire the read or update lock indefinitely, after some finite number of failed attempts or some finite time elapsed since the time-limited lock acquisition procedure starts, the procedure must fail.

 > Indefinite lock acquisition is dead lock prone.

+> The reference Java implementation makes attempts to acquire the lock for 1 minute, then throws
+> an exception.

-## The *try acquire write lock* procedure
+## Try acquire write lock

  1. (Optional step) Read the count word of the lock state.
  2. (Optional step) If the count word is non-zero, the procedure fails.